instructure/instructure-ui/packages/ui-icons/README.md

 - If the icon has to bidirectional (being mirrored in RTL mode, typically arrow icons), add the icon name to the bidirectional list in `packages/ui-icons/icons.config.js`.
 Deprecated icons are handled here as well.

-- Run `yarn export:icons` from the repository root directory to generate the icons.
+- Run `npm run export:icons` from the repository root directory to generate the icons.
 This script will also take care of further optimizations on the SVG files (e.g. removing the `fill`s).
 The configs for this are located in `packages/ui-icons-build/lib/tasks/optimize-svgs/index.js` and `packages/ui-icons/svgo.config.js`.

-- Run `yarn && yarn bootstrap`.
+- Run `npm install && npm run bootstrap`.

-- Finally, run `yarn dev` from the repository root directory to start the local server and check the generated output.
+- Finally, run `npm run dev` from the repository root directory to start the local server and check the generated output.

 - Verify icons display correctly by checking under [iconography](/#iconography) in the main nav.
 Check all 3 versions (React, SVG and icon font).